aslatt13/Adidas-Autocheckout/README.md

 This script requires python and chrome webdriver.

-1. Download the repository to your desired location.
+1. Download the script to your desired location.

 2. Unzip the file.